enkidevs/curriculum/lua/lua-core/tables-in-lua-i/arrays-in-lua-i.md

 In Lua, an `array` is a **collection of elements of any data type**, indexed by **integer values starting at 1**.

-> It's important to remember that unlike other coding languages, **Lua does NOT use zero indexing (starting from 0)**.
+> It's important to remember that, unlike other coding languages, **Lua does NOT use zero indexing (starting from 0)**.

 An `array` can be created by **initializing a `table`** with a *sequence of values*, or by *assigning values to specific indices*.